 The working of repo and reverse repo operations under LAF is simple.
 Banks which have liquidity shortages, approach the RBI and gives government securities to it while obtaining loans.
 During the time of liquidity stringency, most of the commercial banks will be resorting to repo operations.
 On the other hand, during the time of excess liquidity, the commercial banks will be parking money with the RBI and thus will be earning an interest rate (at reverse repo rate).

-The reverse repo rate is fixed at 1% lower than the repo rate.
+The reverse repo rate is fixed lower than the repo rate.
 This means whenever the repo rate changes, the reverse repo rate also changes equally.
-For example, if the RBI increases repo rate by 25 basis points, the reverse repo rate also is increased by 25 bps.

-The LAF, though is working on the basis of repo and repo mainly, it is also supported by other instruments such as the CRR (Cash Reserve Ratio), OMO (Open Market Operations) and MSS (Market Stabilization Scheme).
+On the liquidity management front, the LAF, is also supported by other instruments such as the CRR (Cash Reserve Ratio), OMO (Open Market Operations) and MSS (Market Stabilization Scheme).

 Importance of LAF in monetary policy operation